 The base NGINX package which is shipped alongside NGINX Extras repository includes a stable and time-tested NGINX binary runtime.

 If you like to live on the edge, there’s a drop-in replacement for that runtime.

 Read more about nginx-mod, which runs with latest OpenSSL, patched with full HTTP/2 HPACK support and dynamic TLS records.

-You can provide any feedback and request additional modules to be built in our public nginx-extras repository.
+You can provide any feedback and submit/request additional modules to be built in our public NGINX Extras repository.

 |NGINX Modules Availability||32 modules||Over 50 modules, including PageSpeed, Brotli and exclusive like Dynamic ETag, Security Headers|

 |Packages Availability||Only NGINX Modules||Hundreds of useful performance and security related packages|

 |Web Application Firewall||Yes, ModSecurity for extra $2,000||Yes, ModSecurity, NAXSI or NGX_WAF LTS at no extra charge|

 |HTTP/2 Full HPACK support||No, slower HTTP/2||Yes, via NGINX-MOD|

 |Pricing||Over $2,500 yearly for a single instance||$120 yearly for a single IP (includes unlimited machines behind public IP)|